-- Aquire a non-IoT product as-is.
+- Acquire a non-IoT product as-is.
 Typically you won't have the design source files (schematics, and software sources).

-- In order to enhance the product type, you must first develope the conceptual design for the enhancement, for both hardware and software, and then build the enhancement.
+- In order to enhance the product type, you must first develop the conceptual design for the enhancement, for both hardware and software, and then build the enhancement.

 - For development of the design, without the original source files, the best course of action is reverse engineering.

-The process of Reverse Engineering PCBA without the original design (schematic and layout) varies based on the complexity of the PCBA design (e.g., number of layers, what size of parts being used, chipset…etc) and the experience of the Engineering team.
+Reverse engineering is the process of disassembling, examining, and analyzing in detail (a product or device) to discover the concepts involved in manufacture usually in order to produce something similar or to update an existing design.
+Reverse engineering a PCBA without the original design (schematic and layout) varies based on the complexity of the PCBA design (e.g., number of layers, what size of parts being used, chipset … etc) and the experience of the Engineering team.

 Reverse Engineering PCBA does not have a particular procedure, but here are the recommended steps: